 W – Withdrawn – assigned for official withdrawals during the first three weeks of a semester with no notation on the academic transcript (advisor‘s signature required); from weeks four through 12 with a notation on the transcript (not calculated in the GPA, and advisor‘s signature required); and during weeks 13-15 only if a student is withdrawing from the University for the term.

 NG – No Grade – grade not reported by instructor.
-WF - May be assigned by the Registrar for second Academic Integrity Violation.
+WF - May be assigned by the Office of Records and Registration for second Academic Integrity Violation.

 Final grades are reported at the close of each term (available on WebAdvisor) and become a part of the student's permanent record.
 These grades determine academic status, i.e., “good standing,” “probation” or “dismissal.”

-It is the responsibility of the students to report to the registrar any discrepancy on their grade reports within 60 days of the end of the grading period.
+It is the responsibility of the students to report to the Office of Records and Registration any discrepancy on their grade reports within 60 days of the end of the grading period.

 At the mid-point of each regular semester, a report will be made by the instructor to a student receiving a “C-“or lower in a course.
 This information is used for advising purposes and is not a part of the student‘s permanent record.